Polkadot-Blockchain-Academy/pba-book/content/economics/collective-decision-making/slides.md

 <pba-flex center>

-- Not very practical:<br/>asking everyone to vote.
+- Not very practical:<br />asking everyone to vote.
 - One decision at a time.
 - Not great for emergencies.